-12.5 Default Rules
+11.5 Default Rules

-An alternative to sequential rules are default rules, i.e., these two options cannot be simultaneously used.
 Default rules are activated by the preprocessor option "defaultrules".
-In this case, one can add to each operation a default rule.
+In this case, one can add to each top-level operation a default rule.
 A default rule for a function f is defined as a rule defining the operation "f'default" (this mechanism avoids any language extension for default rules).
 A default rule is applied only if no "standard" rule is applicable, either because the left-hand sides' pattern do not match or the conditions are not satisfiable.
 The idea and detailed semantics of default rules are described in [10].